dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/security.txt

 Each user belong's to a role, and a role holds permissions on views and menus, so a user has permissions on views and menus.

-There is two special roles, that you can define it's names on the :doc:`config`
+There are two special roles, that you can define it's names on the :doc:`config`

 	- Admin Role: The framework will assign all the existing permission on views and menus to this role, automatically, this role is for authenticated users only.